Electricity and gas: invoice 4 May 2023 • 11 minutes

 What if you don’t know the DSO for your town or village?
 Use our search tool!

 If you look at your bill, you will see that there are a number of different energy taxes.
-These include VAT, which has been lowered from 21 to 6 % until 31 March 2023, the energy contribution, and the federal contribution.
+These include VAT, which was lowered from 21 to 6 % in April 2022, the energy contribution, and the federal contribution.
 There are also the surcharges levied by the Regions.

 So this element of the bill is independent of the natural gas supplier.
 However, as the supplier is responsible for billing, it receives the sums payable and passes them on to the relevant bodies.